xStylistic/standard-calculator/README.md

+## Standard Calculator
-## A standard calculator with GUI.
+A classic calculator with a user friendly GUI for all your simple calculations.